Nadal out of US Open, ends season to heal injured foot

 The Spaniard sat out both Wimbledon and the Olympics because of fatigue after losing to Novak Djokovic in the French Open semifinals.

-The 35-year-old Nadal added that he is “completely motivated and prepared to do what it takes to get back in the best form possible.”
+The 35-year-old Nadal said the pain from a chronic foot problem he has been battling most of his career is too much.

+“During the last year I was not able to practice and prepare the way I need to be competitive at the standards I want to be,” he said.
+“The injury is nothing new.
+It is the same injury I am having since 2005.
+In that moment the doctors were very negative about my future career, but honestly I was able to have a career I was unable to ever dream about, so I am confident I will recover again.”

+Nadal insisted that he is “going to fight every single day” because he is convinced that he still has “a couple of beautiful years” left in his career.
 Nadal has won 20 Grand Slam singles titles, tied with Djokovic and Roger Federer.

+Nadal, a former No. 1 player, is currently ranked fourth.
+He has won two tournaments this year, on clay in Barcelona and Rome.

 More AP tennis: https://apnews.com/hub/tennis and https://twitter.com/AP_Sports